Feeding 9 Billion - Fighting Poor Nutrition

 Providing access for all farmers to modern agricultural chemicals and the latest plant breeding techniques is vital to overcoming the challenge of global food security.

-With the expansion of the world’s population to 10 million by 2050, this means that food production must more than double to avoid truly widespread hunger and malnutrition.
+With the expansion of the world’s population to 10 billion by 2050, this means that food production must more than double to avoid truly widespread hunger and malnutrition.
 However, in the face of climate change, depletion of natural resources and diminishing arable land, the world’s farmers face increasing challenges.

 Farmers need access to innovative tools that improve sustainable production now more than ever.